Who We Are.

 The Eugene Garden Club is a tax exempt public charity under Section 501 (c)(3) of the Internal Revenue Code and is organized exclusively for charitable, educational, scientific and benevolent purpose.

 Eugene Garden Club News

-At that time, we will evaluate the latest guidance from health and government officials and to decide if the clubhouse will be open for our monthly garden club educational programs and also available for community groups to rent.
+We are listening for the latest guidance from health and government officials.
+Then we will decide if the club house can be open for our monthly garden club educational programs and also available for community groups to rent.

 Unsolicited Seeds from China

 Message from the USDA Farm Service Agency Director David Schemm email@example.com